 You’ll discover stories and poems, and find me chatting about my novels: Babyday - women’s fiction with a touch of the unusual or

-Then How I Broke Mama’s Commandments, a story set in Edwardian London and inspired by Sophia, my Russian anarchist grandmother.
+How I Broke Mama’s Commandments, a story set in Edwardian London inspired by Sophia, my Russian anarchist grandmother.

-And now to The Child Who Spoke with Her Eyes – A mother’s spiritual journey with her disabled child.
+And now: The Child Who Spoke with Her Eyes – A mother’s spiritual journey with her disabled child.
 This is a memoir of our beautiful, charismatic daughter Vanessa who had cerebral palsy, yet she charmed everyone who met her.
 It will appeal to all those viewers and readers who love Call the Midwife for it’s about mothers and fathers, babies and children.

-I’ll begin with a few thoughts about my memoir.
+A few thoughts about my memoir.
 I’d wanted to write this for years but it was only when I approached a significant birthday, I realised if not now, when?
 Putting aside ( with a promise to finish it) How I Broke Mama’s Commandments, and using diaries, photographs and above all, talking to the family and people who knew Vanessa, I rediscovered the joys and sorrows of bringing up a beautiful, charismatic but profoundly disabled child.
 It has taken two and half years to complete but I’m delighted to say that it’s finished, edited and published!

 My Wonderful ‘Novel Writers Group’ with Olivia Piekarski, Anjum Malik and Cath Staincliffe, holding up Mary Sharrat’s brilliant new novel, The Dark Lady’s Mask.
 Thanks to them for the support and feed back, the memoir is finished!